amrei-bp/PANKEGG/README.md

 ### Bin vs Bin

-The Bin vs Bin comparison page allows you to directly compare the metabolic potential of any two bins, whether they belong to the same sample or different samples.
-After selecting two bins, the page displays a comprehensive table listing all metabolic pathways, showing the count of orthologs detected in both bins, or uniquely in each bin.
+The Bin vs Bin comparison page allows you to directly compare the metabolic potential of any two bins, whether they belong to the same sample or to different samples.
+After selecting two bins, the page displays a table listing all metabolic pathways, showing the count of orthologs detected in both bins, or uniquely in each bin.
 You can use the search bar to filter pathways of interest.

 Below the table, a barplot visually summarizes these pathway counts, making it easy to identify pathways that are shared or unique to each bin.